 See all posts related to the Ethical movement.

 The freedom to think for ourselves is at the heart of the humanist philosophy, and humanists and freethinkers have long defended the right to do so, often in the face of significant persecution.
 The history of the humanist tendency contains stories of many labelled heretics, infidels, or blasphemers, for pursuing their own reason and challenging the authority of the Church, from pioneers of ‘freethought’ such as John Toland and Anthony Collins, through self-described heretics in Cambridge and Ipswich, to international work for freedom of belief today.

 See all posts related to freedom of belief.

 Closely allied with freedom of thought, humanists believe in the right to express opinions and beliefs freely and without fear; to question, inquire, debate, and discuss.
 Humanists have a strong tradition of defending freedom of the press, including during times of significant suppression, such as the early decades of the 19th century.
-Freethinkers like Richard Carlile, Matilda Roalfe, and Edward Truelove were all imprisoned on charges of blasphemous or seditious libel, but fiercely defended their right to speak, write, and publish in pursuit of the truth.
+Freethinkers like Richard Carlile, Matilda Roalfe, Robert Wedderburn, and Edward Truelove were all imprisoned on charges of blasphemous or seditious libel, but fiercely defended their right to speak, write, and publish in pursuit of the truth.